martinezpenya/ED-CFGS-2122/UD03/UD03_EN.md

 **Export**: An export is similar to a check-out, except that it creates a clean directory tree without the version control metadata present in the working copy.
 It is often used prior to publishing content.

-**Import**:An import is the action of copying a local directory tree (which is not currently a working copy) to the repository for the first time.
+**Import**: An import is the action of copying a local directory tree (which is not currently a working copy) to the repository for the first time.

 **Integration or merge ("merge")**: An integration or merge joins two sets of changes on a file or a set of files in a unified revision of said file or files.